oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 - Replace the `fra.ocir.io` with the name of the registry you used (if its not fra.ocir.io of course !)
 - Replace `tenancy-name` with the name of your tenancy
 - Replace `username` with your username
 - Replace `abcdefrghijklmnopqrstuvwxyz` with the auth token you used previously during the docker login.
-As this may well have characters in it that have special meaning to the shell you should make sure that's in single quotes ( ' ' )
+As this may well have characters in it that have special meaning to the Unix shell you should make sure that's in single quotes ( ' ' )
 - Replace `you@email.com` with the email address you used for your Oracle Cloud account.

 - Save the file and the changes you made